pavloomelchenko/AWS-CSA-2019-study-notes/Course/S3/README.md

 ### [S3 Version Control](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html)

-* Once you enable versioning, you can't disable it, you can only suspend it.
-A way of disabling it is to delete the bucket and re-create it
+* Once you enable versioning on bucket, you can't disable it, you can only suspend it
-* Every time you update an object, it will become private by default.
+* Every time you update an object, it will become private by default
 * It integrates with Lifecycle rules.
 * You pay for each version you have
 * Delete an object: